tournament-js/operators/Readme.md

 Read the [API](https://github.com/clux/operators/blob/master/api.md).

-Note that it is recommended to get it with one of the following utility libraries it was made for.
+We advocate using this module with one of the utility libraries it was made for:

-- [interlude](https://github.com/clux/interlude) the _big_ utility library containing:
+- [autonomy](https://github.com/clux/autonomy) a super-lightweight utility library
-- [autonomy](https://github.com/clux/autonomy) more lightweight utility library
+- [interlude](https://github.com/clux/interlude) a bigger utility library containing autonomy

+But of course, these helpers work well on their own.

 ## Installation